xenago/libnss_shim/README.md

 ## Security

-This NSS plugin runs commands defined in the file `/etc/libnss_shim/config.json`, which is only accessible to `root` by default.
-Ensure that this file, the commands defined inside it, and any other related resources remain inaccessible to other users, or the system may be vulnerable to privilege escalation attacks.
+This NSS plugin runs commands defined in the file `/etc/libnss_shim/config.json`, which is only writable by the `root` user by default.
+Ensure that this file, the commands defined inside it, and any other related resources remain read-only to other users, or the system may be vulnerable to privilege escalation attacks.

+To enable non-root users to access resources defined by `libnss_shim`, they must be able to access the commands defined in `config.json`.
+For example, if a file `script.py` is being used, it will need to be readable (along with the Python interpreter used to run it):

+    sudo chown root:root /path/to/custom/script.py
+    sudo chmod 644 /path/to/custom/script.py

 It is recommended to pass data (like `<$name>`) using environment variables rather than arguments, except for testing purposes.
 Environment variables are generally private, whereas commands/launch args are not.